Hundred Years' Croatian–Ottoman War: Katzianer's Campaign

-In 1537, after prevailing over Zapolya and as a result of continuous pressure from the Croatian nobility, Ferdinand Habsburg named one of his seasoned commanders Johann Katzianer as supreme royal captain "of our Slavonian kingdom" on joint Croatian-Slavonian parliament held in Križevci in spring of 1537.
+In 1537, after prevailing over Zapolya in Civil War and as a result of continuous pressure from the Croatian nobility, Ferdinand Habsburg named one of his seasoned commanders Johann Katzianer as supreme royal captain "of our Slavonian kingdom" on joint Croatian-Slavonian parliament held in Križevci in spring of 1537.
 This Croatian-Slavonian parliament proclaimed the general insurrection.
 Bishop of Zagreb Simon Erdody was charge for the logistics of the upcoming campaign.
-The same parliament, however, refused to confirm Katzianer as suppreme commander, which left this important matter unresolved before launch of the offensive.
+The same parliament, however, refused to confirm Katzianer as supreme commander, which left this important matter unresolved before launch of the offensive.
 An army of 24 000 men assembled near Koprivnica and marched off to Slavonia in order to chase away the Ottomans, with their main objective being town of Osijek.
-As Habsburg army reached Virovitica, the conflicts between different commanders enflamed, and the army ranned out of food.
+As Habsburg army reached Virovitica, the conflicts between different commanders inflamed, and the army ran out of food.
 The autumn rains also caused maladies among soldiers, which decimated the army.
-As Osijek garrison was reinforced by Mehmed-beg Jahjapašić and thus became too strong to besiege it regulairly, Katzianer ordered a withdrawal.
+As Osijek garrison was reinforced by Mehmed-beg Jahjapašić and thus became too strong to besiege it regularly, Katzianer ordered a withdrawal.
 His army was intercepted by Turks and eventually ended up near Gorjani.
 Top commanders such as Katzianer and bishop Erdodoy escaped a night before the battle, while what remained of Katzianer's army was completely destroyed by the Ottomans in Battle of Gorjani on 9 October 1537.